-The current global context presents us with several challenges that we will have to face in the coming years, including tackling the water resource crisis.
-The deficit of precipitation, the increase in greenhouse gas emissions due to the use of fossil fuels, then the persistence of high temperatures, which in turn causes an increase in evaporation from bodies of water, uncontrolled anthropogenic impacts such as deforestation, have effectively reduced the availability of this resource vital for the sustenance of ecosystems and the services that water resources provide (civil, agricultural, industrial).
-In the last two years, even areas that did not experience drought are facing new problems.
-In Europe, consider France, Great Britain and Northern Italy.

-According to the UN, around 4 billion people in the world already live in conditions of severe physical water scarcity for at least one month a year.
-Climate changes could exacerbate this situation.
-As far as Europe is concerned, in recent years, 30% of the EU population has been affected by water supply problems.
+The current global context presents us with several challenges that we will have to face in the coming years, including the water resource crisis.
+The deficit of precipitation, the increase in greenhouse gas emissions due to the use of fossil fuels, and the persistence of high temperatures, which in turn cause increased evaporation from water bodies, uncontrolled anthropogenic impact such as deforestation, have effectively reduced the availability of this vital resource for the sustenance of ecosystems and the services that water resources provide (civil, agricultural, industrial).
+In the past two years, even areas that did not know drought are facing new problems.
+In Europe, think of France, Great Britain, and Northern Italy.
+According to the UN, about 4 billion people worldwide already live in conditions of severe physical water scarcity for at least one month a year.
+Climate change could worsen this situation.
+In Europe, in recent years, 30% of the EU population has been affected by water supply problems.

 Spain is one of the European countries most affected by the problem.
-After three years of low rainfall and high temperatures, the national weather service declared a 'long-term drought' earlier this year.

-In addition to factors related to climate change, there are also factors that relate to the management of the resource, the ageing of distribution plants, water losses that can reach almost 50% compared to the input, a lack of awareness in the use of the resource by users.
+After three years of low precipitation and high temperatures, at the beginning of this year, the national meteorological service declared a "long-term drought."
+In addition to factors related to climate change, there are factors concerning resource management, the aging of distribution systems, water losses that can reach up to almost 50% compared to the input, and a lack of awareness in resource use by users.
+Terranova, with its Smart Metering and Smart

-Terranova with its Smart Metering and Smart Grid products stands alongside water utilities in their digitisation process.
-A process that can make a big contribution to tackling the water emergency.
-The current scenario that Terranova is working in represents an opportunity to seize as, according to research by 'The European House Ambrosetti', if all homes were equipped with smart meters, savings of up to 2.4 billion Euro per year could be made and water demand could be reduced by 513.3 million m3 (approximately 10% of annual civil water consumption).

-Terranova's project is to provide a software product for smart metering agnostic to the protocols and technologies entering the market.
-In this regard, Terranova identified as a very promising communication technology, one that utilises low-power wide area network (LPWAN) technologies for the Internet of Things (IoT): LoRAWAN.
+Grid products, supports Water Managers in their digitalization process.
+This process can make a significant contribution to addressing the water emergency.
+The current scenario in which Terranova operates represents an opportunity to seize because, according to research by "The European House Ambrosetti," if all homes were equipped with smart meters, up to 2.4 billion euros could be saved annually and the water demand could be reduced by 513.3 million m3 (about 10% of annual civil water consumption).
+Terranova's project is to provide a software product for smart metering that is agnostic in terms of protocols and technologies emerging in the market.
+In this regard, Terranova has identified a very promising communication technology that uses low-power wide-area network (LPWAN) technologies for the Internet of Things (IoT): LoRAWAN.
 This open standard has been implemented by more than 170 major mobile network operators globally, with connectivity available worldwide.
-The LoRa Alliance, a global association of companies supporting the open LoRaWAN standard, has more than 500 member companies, including major players such as Alibaba, Google Cloud and Cisco.

-In summary, LoRaWAN is experiencing considerable growth, being able to meet more needs and collect more data from more devices, with the largest number of networks worldwide, even in historically underserved areas.
-In many countries, the development of smart water metering is mainly supported by this technology, which, due to its characteristics, is well suited to the management of water smart meters.
+The LoRa Alliance, a global association of companies supporting the open LoRaWAN standard, has more than 500 member companies, including major players like Alibaba, Google Cloud, and Cisco.
+In summary, LoRaWAN is experiencing considerable growth, meeting more needs and collecting more data from more devices, with the largest number of networks worldwide, even in historically underserved areas.
+In many countries, the development of water smart metering is mainly supported by this technology, which, due to its characteristics, is well-suited for managing water smart meters.

-In this area, and with particular focus on the Spanish market, Terranova entered into a partnership with Netmore in 2023.

-Netmore is a leading communications company specialising in LoRaWAN technology that has been working on plans to implement LoRaWAN networks on a large scale in France, Spain, Poland and the Netherlands, UK, and with the recent acquisition of Senec Inc, has announced expansion into North America.
+In this context, and with a particular focus on the Spanish market, Terranova established a collaboration with Netmore in 2023.
+Netmore is a major communication company specializing in LoRaWAN technology that has operated plans for the implementation of large-scale LoRaWAN networks in France, Spain, Poland, the Netherlands, the United Kingdom, and with the recent acquisition of Senec Inc, has announced expansion into the North American area.

-As of 2023, it also joined the Board of Directors of the LoRa Alliance.
+Starting in 2023, it also joined the Board of Directors of the LoRa Alliance.